 The Program is made up of the following components

 - Continuous Monitoring Program: While the CCQ and audits continue to be the two main monitoring tools, WADA’s Continuous Monitoring Program complements them in bridging the gap between CCQs and the following up of audits.
-Through the Continuous Monitoring Program, WADA monitors, in particular; the entry of Doping Control Forms (DCFs) into ADAMS; TUE management; Results Management processes; the implementation of the Athlete Biological Passport (ABP) Program; and, the continued implementation of corrective actions adopted by Signatories following the CCQ and audits.
+Through the Continuous Monitoring Program, WADA monitors, in particular; the entry of Doping Control Forms (DCFs) into ADAMS; TUE management; Results Management processes; and testing activity, including the implementation of the Technical Document for Sport Specific Analysis (TDSSA), the Athlete Biological Passport (ABP) Program, out-of-competition testing programs and Registered Testing Pools (RTPs).
 In the framework of the Continuous Monitoring Program, WADA may issue Mandatory Information Requests (MIRs) to Signatories if and when needed.